A serene treatment room prepared for a microneedling or RF microneedling procedure.

 However, RF microneedling adds a powerful second element: controlled heat.
 The radiofrequency energy gently heats the deeper layers of your skin, creating a much stronger signal for collagen production.
 This thermal energy not only encourages your body to build more new collagen but also causes the existing collagen fibers to contract, giving you a subtle tightening effect.
 If your main goal is significant firming and rebuilding, RF microneedling is the clear winner here.

-What Skin Concerns Does Each One Target?
+What Skin Concerns Does Each Treatment Address?

 Your specific skin goals will really guide your decision between these two treatments.
 Traditional microneedling is a fantastic all-rounder, especially if you’re looking to improve overall skin texture, reduce the appearance of large pores, soften fine lines, and fade mild acne scarring.
 It’s an excellent choice for maintaining healthy skin and addressing early signs of aging.